-Altamont Gardens off the Bunclody Road in Tullow County Carlow are a must visit for garden and nature lovers alike.
+Altamont Gardens off the Bunclody Road in Tullow, Carlow is a must visit for garden and nature lovers alike.

-You are welcomed to the gardens by a beautiful old manor house, that although is in need of repair easily jigs your imagination to transport you back to how majestic it once was.
-We chose a fabulous day to visit as you will see from my photo’s below … blue skies, sunshine but also that lovely crisp bite in the air that February brings with it.
+You are welcomed to the gardens by a beautiful old manor house, that although is in need of some repair easily jigs your imagination to transport you back to how majestic it once was.
+We chose a fabulous day to visit as you will see from my photos below.
+Blue skies and sunshine, but also that lovely crisp bite in the air that February brings with it.

 For over 50 years the gardens were in the care and cared for by Corona North (what an amazing name).
 She did a brilliant job creating what some believe to be ‘the jewel in Ireland’s gardening crown’ (Carlow tourism) and when she sadly passed away in 1999 she handed the gardens to the state, who are thankfully keeping her legacy alive.

 What to Expect at the Gardens